kode4food/interpol/index.md

 Interpol is an HTML Composition Language.
 That means it's kind of like a templating language, but capable of heavy lifting.
 It features:

   * Very flexible string interpolation
-  * Kick-ass partials with
-    * First class with closure support
+  * First-class Partials with guards
-    * Guards and pattern-matched arguments
+  * Pattern-matching operator and arguments
-    * Argument binding
-    * Ruby-style Blocks
+  * Ruby-style block-passing
   * Nested loops with guards and else clauses
-  * Full-featured ist comprehensions
+  * Full-featured List comprehensions
   * Conditional expressions and statements
   * Modules with Python-style importing
   * Incredibly fast transpiled JavaScript!
+  * And much, much more!

 What can you do with it?
 Stuff like this: